Table of Contents

 Clinical Presentation of Erysipelas and Molluscum Contagiosum

 Recent history of minor skin trauma can be noted in few cases of erysipelas but most cases happen without any precedent event.
-Patients can describe some prodromal systemic symptoms before the onset of the skin infection which include chills, high fever and malaise.
+Here are some of the common prodromal systemic symptoms often experienced by patients before the onset of the skin infection ;

 People with history of HIV infection are at an increased risk of severe wide spread erysipelas and Molluscum Contagiosum infections.